Our guide to some of the best German cuisine in the Hauptstadt…

 Berlin’s food culture is as diverse as its population—to the point where its traditional cuisine often gets overlooked.
-Heading on a mission to find German food in the capital can uncover some pleasant surprises, since the city offers abundant opportunities to test your notions of what constitutes traditional German cuisine.
+Heading out on a mission to find German food in the capital can uncover some pleasant surprises, since the city offers abundant opportunities to test your notions of what constitutes traditional German cuisine.

 This atmospheric Palatinate wine bar is slightly hidden amongst a huddle of Spätkaufen (late night kiosks) and commercial stores in Charlottenburg.
 Despite its locale—and Berlin’s ever-evolving culinary landscape—the weinstuben has sustained its authentic and distinct flavor for over 75 years.
-The menu represents Palatine cuisine with items such as Saumagen – pig’s stomach – a particular favorite of the Palatine diet along with bratwurst, grieweworscht – a blood pudding sausage, and läwwerknedel – liver dumplings.
-Even more impressive are the more than 20,000 bottles of wine in the basement.
+The menu represents Palatine cuisine with items such as Saumagen (pig’s stomach), a particular favorite of the Palatine diet along with bratwurst, grieweworscht (a blood pudding sausage), and läwwerknedel (liver dumplings).
+Even more impressive are the 20,000 bottles of wine in the basement.

 Zur Letzten Instanz

-Dining here can be a serious gustatorial endeavour with mains that cater to the German appetite for large portions, featuring house specials like “Berlin in a clay pot” – the equivalent of a meat pie stuffed either with Buletten (Berlin meatballs) or pickled herrings and heavyweight three-course options.
-Recommended are the braised shoulder of lamb with fried dumplings or the mouth-watering Eisbein (pork shank), which arrives already impaled with a meat knife.
+Dining here can be a serious gustatorial endeavour with mains that cater to the German appetite for large portions, featuring house specials like “Berlin in a clay pot”, the equivalent of a meat pie stuffed either with Buletten (Berlin meatballs), pickled herrings, and heavyweight three-course options.
+Recommended are the braised shoulder of lamb with fried dumplings or the mouth-watering Eisbein (pork shank), which arrives dramatically impaled with a meat knife.

-Prenzlauerberg’s Gugelhof pays tribute to the exquisite taste that the Franco-German region of Alsace continues to exude today.
-It takes influence from the well known gastronomical hotspot located between three major rivers (Mosul, Rhine, Saar), and where ingredients are as diverse as they are numerous.
-The space has a solid, traditional feel with large wooden tables and professional service, and previous guests have included former U.S. President Bill Clinton.
+Prenzlauerberg’s Gugelhof pays tribute to the exquisite Franco-German region of Alsace, taking influence from the well-known gastronomical hotspot located between three major rivers (Mosul, Rhine, Saar) where ingredients are as famously diverse as they are numerous.
+The space has a solid, traditional feel with large wooden tables and professional service, and previous guests have famously included former U.S. President Bill Clinton.
 Gugelhof’s regional specialities range from Flammkuchen (known in France as Tarte Flambé, a flatbread pizza smothered in fromage blanc or crème fraîche and baked in a wood fire oven) to Alsatian cassoulet, composed of potatoes, leeks, onions, beef, lamb marinated in Alsatian white wine.

 Cafe Obermaier’s main ingredient is authenticity.
-Located off bustling Kottbusser Tor, Obermaier’s menu offers a tasteful blend of Alpine and Bavarian regional classics, such as pork loin smothered in cranberry sauce served with fried dumplings and Wiener Schnitzel.
+Located off bustling Kottbusser Tor, the menu here offers a tasteful blend of Alpine and Bavarian regional classics, such as pork loin smothered in cranberry sauce served with fried dumplings and Wiener Schnitzel.
 Its atmosphere is simple and sparse lending itself more to the down-home charms of a biergarten with its bulky wooden benches and tables clad in blue and white checked tablecloths.
-The extensive selection of domestic brews provide a nice window into German beer culture, as well as the perfect complement to the hearty fare – all at the very unbeatable price.
+The extensive selection of domestic brews provide a nice window into German beer culture, as well as the perfect complement to the hearty fare.

 Zur Haxe is like visiting a German Oma’s; cuddly toys line the backs of benches and window sills while the walls are covered in quirky decorations.
 The bubbly staff are enthusiastically dressed in Lederhosen and Dirndls, and the menu is made up of classic comfort foods and Bavarian specialities.
-Be warned: the Schweinehaxen is bigger than your head.
+Be warned: the Schweinehaxen might be larger than your head.